Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

-Alternatively, we propose a distributionally robust formulation for the inverse problem, where our primary interest lies in recovering the unknown input $b$.
-Under the observation system~\eqref{eq:system}, the goal of the decision-maker is to seek for a nonparametric predictor $\phi_b\in\mathcal{M}$ that minimizes the worst-case objective
+\review{Problem~\eqref{eq:nominalregression} is a linear inverse problem where our primary interest lies in recovering the unknown input $b$.
+Alternatively, we mention in passing a distributionally robust formulation for regressing $u=T(b)$ given noisy pointwise observations (i.e., a regression problem)}.
+Under the observation system~\eqref{eq:system}, the goal of the decision-maker is to seek a nonparametric predictor $\phi_u\in\mathcal{M}$ \nomenclature{$\phi_u$}{non-parametric predicator for $u$}{nomencl:phiu} that minimizes the worst-case objective

 where nature's admissible choice of $P$ is constrained by the Wasserstein distance $\mathds{W}(P,P_0)$ constructed from~\eqref{eq:wassdistdef}.
 We state the strong duality of~\eqref{eq:droinverse}.